Kokuru17/Kokuru17/README.md

 - 👋 Hi, I’m Azrul
 - 👀 I'm just like to learn programming language.
-Have learn C programming before
+Have learn C programming and Kotlin
-- 🌱 I’m currently learning C++, Javascript, and Kotlin
+- 🌱 I’m currently learning C++ and Javascript
 - 💞️ Nice to meet you!

 <!---